Change padding settings on your site to get rid of extra white space.

 - In the Format tab, use the tweaks to change section height, width, and padding.
 The options available may vary depending on the type of section.

 - In the Background tab, click Full Bleed or Inset to set the width of the section content.

 For more help styling your site, visit Making style changes.

 In many templates, you can directly edit padding areas by clicking and dragging in the site preview:

 You can also look for tweaks that affect your blank space:

-- If that doesn’t help, scroll through the Style Editor and look for tweaks called “padding,” “margin,” “full bleed,” or something similar.
+- If that doesn’t help, scroll through site styles and look for tweaks with the keywords “padding,” “margin,” “full bleed,” or anything similar.
 Tweaks that affect the layout of the site may also impact padding.

-Note: Some padding is built into certain templates and can't be removed or changed.
+- Some padding is built in and can't be removed or changed.